JimmyJHickey/jimmyjhickey.com/projects.md

 <h1> Projects </h1>

 Here's a big list of the programming projects I've worked on.
 You can click on the titles to go to the web pages or repositories.
+You can view all of my [GitHub projects here](https://github.com/JimmyJHickey).

 * Do not remove this line (it will not be displayed) {:toc}